-Thomas is a Lecturer in Media Studies in the Lincoln School of Film & Media.
-He has previously worked as a sessional lecturer and tutor at The University of Melbourne (wherefrom he also received his PhD) and Swinburne University of Technology, both in Australia, and was a research fellow at Bauhaus-Universität Weimar, Germany.
+Thomas is a Senior Lecturer in Media Studies in the Lincoln School of Film & Media.
+Prior to joining the University of Lincoln in 2016, he taught sessionally at the University of Melbourne (wherefrom he also received his PhD) and Swinburne University of Technology.

-Thomas’ research is focused primarily on three areas: concepts of mediation, representation, communicability, and time in contemporary European philosophy; the longue durée of media history, especially the ways in which our apperception of time and space has been transformed through media technologies; and political normativity in media theory, with a particular focus upon notions of speed, productivity, and futurity.
+His research is located primarily at the interstices between media studies, communication studies, and philosophy, and is currently focused on three areas: concepts of mediation, representation, communicability, and time in European philosophy; the longue durée of media history, especially the ways in which our apperception of time and space has been transformed through media technologies; and political normativity in media theory, with a particular focus upon notions of speed, productivity, and futurity.

 His work has been published in a number of peer-reviewed journals, including: Angelaki: Journal of the Theoretical Humanities (for which he also serves as a contributing editor); Ctrl-Z: New Media Philosophy; Environment and Planning D: Society and Space; Explorations in Media Ecology; Paragraph (for which he won their annual essay prize); Parrhesia; Pli: The Warwick Journal of Philosophy; Theory, Culture & Society; Third Text; and Time & Society, amongst others.